akashgupta157/Gadgex/README.md

 # Gadgex

 Gadgex is a comprehensive e-commerce platform designed to provide customers with a seamless shopping experience for a wide range of electronic products.
-Explore the latest in technology, from smartphones and cameras to specialized VU TVs, all curated to meet the diverse needs of tech enthusiasts.
+Explore the latest in technology, from smartphones and cameras to specialized VU TVs, all curated to meet the diverse needs of tech enthusiasts – now with AI-powered shopping assistance to help you make the perfect choice.

 ## Features ✨